Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Outflow Model

 The interaction between the stellar wind and the planetary outflow also results in charge exchange between the stellar wind protons and neutral hydrogen in the outflow.
 There is little momentum transfer between the atoms in this process \citep[e.g.,][]{Pinto2008}, and therefore it generates a high-velocity neutral atom.
 The production of these high-velocity neutral atoms, known as energetic neutral atoms (ENAs), has been proposed as the source of the large Lyman-$\alpha$ transits in some systems \citep[e.g.,][]{Holmstrom2008, Kislyakova2014, Bourrier2016, Khodachenko2019}.

-In this work, we adopt a fluid description of the production of ENAs based on single-fluid simulations \cite[e.g.,][]{Tremblin2012, Debrecht2022}.
-This differs from the works cited above, which either use a particle-based or multi-fluid approach to calculate the production of ENAs.
-The differences in these approaches can lead to different conclusions about the contribution of ENAs to the Lyman-$\alpha$ optical depth.
+There are a range of approaches used to model the generation of ENAs in the literature: particle-based \citep[e.g][]{Holmstrom2008, Bourrier2016}, single-fluid \citep[e.g.][]{Tremblin2012, Debrecht2022} or multi-fluid \citep[e.g][]{Khodachenko2019}.
+In this work, we adopt a single-fluid description of the production of ENAs.
+This assumes that stellar wind protons cannot penetrate into the planetary outflow and are forced around the flow.
+The resulting velocity shear at the boundary between the stellar and planetary wind creates Kelvin-Helmholtz instabilities turbulently mixing the stellar wind and planetary gas.
+Charge exchange between stellar wind protons and planetary neutral hydrogen atoms in this turbulent mixing layer generates ENAs.

-In the single fluid framework, the stellar wind protons cannot penetrate into the planetary outflow and are forced around the flow.
-The resulting velocity shear at the boundary between the stellar and planetary wind creates Kelvin-Helmholtz instabilities.
-Charge exchange between stellar wind protons and planetary neutral hydrogen atoms in this turbulent mixing layer produces ENAs.
+The single fluid framework is valid when the mean free path of stellar wind protons in the planetary outflow is small compared to the scale of the planetary outflow.
+To ensure that we are justified in using this framework, we post-facto check that these conditions hold for our simulated outflows, shown in Section \ref{sec:ss}

-We estimate the number density of ENAs in this mixing layer using analytic arguments from \citet{Tremblin2012, Owen2023a}.
+We estimate the number density of ENAs in the turbulent mixing layer using analytic arguments from \citet{Tremblin2012, Owen2023}.
 The rate of production of ENAs is given by:

-where $n_{+,*}$ and $n_{+,p}$ are protons of stellar wind and planetary wind origin respectively, $n_{0,*}$ and $n_{0,p}$ are neutral hydrogen atoms of stellar and planetary origin respectively and $\beta$ is the rate coefficient.
-As the collisional timescale is much shorter than the timescale for ENAs to get advected off the limb of the star, we can assume that the stellar wind protons and planetary atoms are in chemical equilibrium.
+where $n_{+,*}$ and $n_{+,p}$ are protons of stellar wind and planetary wind origin respectively, $n_{0,*}$ and $n_{0,p}$ are neutral hydrogen atoms of stellar and planetary origin respectively and $\beta$ is the charge exchange rate coefficient.
+In the mixing layer where the stellar and planetary wind are interacting, the collisional timescale is much shorter than the timescale for ENAs to get advected off the limb of the star, we can assume that the stellar wind protons and planetary atoms are in chemical equilibrium.
 Therefore, the number density of ENAs in the mixing layer can be approximated as:

 where $n_{*}$ is the density of the post-shocked stellar wind and $N$ is the neutral fraction of hydrogen in the tail.